Martin-S-Weber/re-work/README.md

 Either:

-1. You want to develop an [SPA] in [re-frame], and you are doing heavy-weight computations, or
+1. You want to develop an [SPA] in [re-frame] and run (parts or all) of it on workers.
 2. Well, that's it, really.

+## re-work

 re-work is the documentation of a journey towards running a re-frame app on the [WebWorkerAPI]: on [WebWorker]s, on [servant]s, on [SharedWorker]s, on [ServiceWorker]s.
 The application transforms and morphs into different centres of gravity throughout our voyage, implications included. re-work attempts to capture those, so you can travel faster from the start point ("I have a re-frame app and I want to use workers") to one of the multiple destinations.
 It is your own personal how-to and a bit of support code.

-## re-work

 re-frame is documenting patterns for writing [SPAs] in ClojureScript, using [re-frame] and [component]s, so the application can successfully facilitate the [WebWorkerAPI].